 As a resort town, we rely on the natural surroundings to support our economy.

 Consider the economic and social impact of an interface fire.
 What if a fire burned from Function Junction to Alpine Meadows?
 What would the valley look like?
 What would be the impacts on infrastructure, our homes, our economy?

-Learn more about what the Resort Municipality of Whistler is doing to reduce the risk of wildfire and our Community Wildfire Protection Plan.
+Learn more about what the Resort Municipality of Whistler's Wildfire Protection Strategy.

 What You Can Do